sharvit/angular-full-seed/README.md

 ### Running the App during Development

-The angular-seed project comes preconfigured with a local development webserver.
+The angular-full-seed project comes preconfigured with a local development webserver.
 It is a node.js tool called [http-server][http-server].
 You can start this webserver with `npm start` but you may choose to install the tool globally: